dean4ta/dotfiles/README.md

 - [ ] feed raw images into into rovio with calibration instead of rectified images
 - [ ] disable IR projector on D435i
 - [ ] convert dockerfile to a multistage build
+- [ ] make an offline version that does not require git cloning.
+This would speed up docker build process
+- [ ] remove CUDA requirement
+- [ ] add some mechanism to have the latest version of librealsense and realsense-ros that are compatible versions for each other

 ### Current Progress
 - `07/19/2020:` [Uncalibrated D435i with ROVIO](https://drive.google.com/file/d/1-D7BJQ109dQNYXzZPIWAQNCqemv22a61/view?usp=sharing)